-• Microbes: (viruses or bacteria) from septic systems, agricultural livestock operations, wildlife and wastewater treatment plants

-• Inorganics: such as salts and metals, which can occur naturally or result from storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming

-• Pesticides and herbicides: from agriculture, urban runoff and residential uses

-• Organics: synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production; and can also come from gas stations, urban storm water runoff and septic systems
+- Microbes: (viruses or bacteria) from septic systems, agricultural livestock operations, local wildlife, and wastewater treatment plants - Inorganics: such as salts and metals, which can occur naturally or result from storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming - Pesticides and herbicides: from agriculture, urban runoff, and residential uses - Organics: synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production; and can also come from gas stations, urban storm water runoff and septic systems - Radioactive: radioactive Radium and Uranium are found in small amounts in almost all rock and soil and can dissolve in water. - Bacteriological analysis of the treated water is a monthly monitoring requirement.

-• Radioactive: contaminants, either naturally occurring or the result of oil and gas production or mining activities

-What Do We Test For?

-The Safe Drinking Water Act of 1974 (SDWA) has been amended most significantly in 1986 and 1996.
-These regulations govern drinking water quality.
-It sets the limits for contaminants in drinking water.
-These limits are represented in this report as MCLs, or the Maximum Contaminant Levels.
-The Food and Drug Administration (FDA) establishes limits for contaminants in bottled water, which must provide the same protection for public health as tap water.
-The Town of Round Hill is required to test for the presence of a number of organisms and chemicals.
-We submit the results to the Virginia Department of Health.

-• Bacteriological analysis of the treated water is a monthly monitoring requirement.
 The analysis is reported based on the presence or absence of Total and Escherichia coliform.
-Total coliform bacteria may not be present in more than one monthly sample and E.coli may not be present in any sample.

-• Bacteriological analysis of the untreated water (raw water) varies from a monthly to yearly monitoring requirement.
-This analysis is an important indicator of raw water quality and can trigger additional treatment requirements.

-• Volatile Organic Compounds is a test for 56 different chemicals such as fuel derivatives and solvents.
-The analysis is initially performed quarterly and is reduced to annually and eventually every three years as repeated results show no detections of the chemicals.

-• Radiological analyses are performed for alpha and beta emitters.
-Samples are initially conducted quarterly and may eventually be reduced to once every six years after sufficient data shows low levels of results.

-• Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5) are disinfection byproducts that can form in the water supply as chlorine reacts with organic matter.
+Total coliform bacteria may not be present in more than one monthly sample and E.coli may not be present in any sample. - Bacteriological analysis of untreated water (raw water) varies from a monthly to yearly monitoring requirement.
+This analysis is an important indicator of raw water quality and can trigger additional treatment requirements. - Volatile Organic Compounds is a test for 56 different chemicals such as fuel derivatives and solvents.
+The analysis is initially performed quarterly and is reduced to annually and eventually every three years as repeated results show no detections of the chemicals. - Radiological analyses are performed for alpha and beta emitters.
+Samples are initially conducted quarterly and may eventually be reduced to once every six years after sufficient data shows low levels of results. - Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5) are disinfection byproducts that can form in the water supply as chlorine reacts with organic matter.
 When ingested in large quantities, these chemicals are suspected human carcinogens, so these constituents are monitored closely.
 The legal limit for TTHMs is an annual average of 80 parts per billion (ppb).
 For HAA5 the limit is an annual average of 60 ppb.
-They are initially measured annually in small groundwater systems and eventually reduced to every three years.

-• Lead and copper are measured at the point of use (generally a homeowner's kitchen sink).
+They are initially measured annually in small groundwater systems and eventually reduced every three years. - Lead and copper are measured at the point of use (generally a homeowner's kitchen sink).
 In small community water systems, five to 10 homes are sampled initially every six months.
 The frequency of sample collection is reduced to annually and subsequently to three years based upon consistently meeting the action limit unless a new water source is added to the system.
-If a new source is put into service the sampling period is again changed to more frequently.

-• Nitrite and nitrate analysis is performed annually at each well source.
-The combined concentration of nitrate and nitrite may not exceed 10 ppm from any source.

-• Inorganics and metals are analyzed every three years in groundwater systems to assure that none of the parameters exceed the respective MCLs.
+If a new source is put into service, the sampling period is again changed to more frequently. - Nitrite and nitrate analysis is performed annually at each well source.
+The combined concentration of nitrate and nitrite may not exceed 10 ppm from any source. - Inorganic and metals are analyzed every three years in groundwater systems to assure that none of the parameters exceed the respective MCLs.

-Lead In Drinking Water
+PFAS

+EPA is proposing a National Primary Drinking Water Regulation (NPDWR) to establish legally enforceable levels, called Maximum Contaminant Levels (MCLs), for six PFAS in drinking water.
+PFOA and PFOS as individual contaminants, and PFHxS, PFNA, PFBS, and HFPO-DA (commonly referred to as GenX Chemicals) as a PFAS mixture.
+EPA is also proposing health-based, non-enforceable Maximum Contaminant Level Goals (MCLGs) for these six PFAS.
+Learn more about proposed PFAS regulations as well as tips for reducing the risk of exposure to PFAS here.

+LEAD IN DRINKING WATER